instructure/canvas-lms/doc/api/navigation_tools.md

 -   windowTarget: \_blank (optional)

-    When set to \_blank, the windowTarget propety allows you to configure a launch to happen in a new tab instead of in an iframe.
+    When set to \_blank, the windowTarget property allows you to configure a launch to happen in a new tab instead of in an iframe.
 Omit this if you want to launch in frame.

 <a name="account_navigation"></a>